justin-napolitano/accord-headliner/index.md

 ### Reattach the headliner accessories

 Again go in reverse from what you had done previously.
-If the acessories do not fit then some of the headliner material will likely need to be removed so the plastic can attach to the correct points in the sheet metal.
+If the accessories do not fit then some of the headliner material will likely need to be removed so the plastic can attach to the correct points in the sheet metal.

 ## Finished product